hasanur-rahman/PROTEGO/README.md

 ## License

-**Until the conclusion of the SC'25 conference (Nov 16-21, 2025), this source code is proprietary and allowed for viewing only.
-Until then, the source code cannot be copied, modified, distributed, or used for any purpose without the explicit written permission of the author.**
+**Until the conclusion of SC'25 conference (Nov 21, 2025), this source code is proprietary and provided for viewing only.
+During this period, it may not be copied, modified, distributed, or used for any purpose without the explicit written permission of the author.**

 © Md Hasanur Rahman, 2025.
 All rights reserved.